semasuka/Income-classification/README.md

 - go to [streamlit share](https://share.streamlit.io/)
 - login with Github, Google, etc
 - click on new app button
-- select the Github repo name, branch, python file with streamlit code
+- select the Github repo name, branch, python file with the streamlit codes
-- click advanced settings, select python version 3.9 and add the secret bucket keys if your model is stored on AWS or GCP
+- click advanced settings, select python version 3.9 and add the secret keys if your model is stored on AWS or GCP bucket
-- then save and deploy
+- then save and deploy!

 ## App deployed on Streamlit